Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

 Apart from all those mentioned above, there are three well-known sources of extremely strong magnetic field: magnetars, heavy ion collisions and the early universe, which can not be applied to daily life.
-In 1979, the first magnetar, ${\rm SGR}~1900+14$, was discovered by the $\gamma$-ray burst detector Konus of Union of Soviet Socialist Republics~\cite{Mazets:1979uu}, and the sequential detections gave the surface magnetic magnitude of $7\times 10^{14}\,{\rm G}$.
-After that, more and more magnetars were discovered with the surface magnetic field of the order $10^{14}-10^{15}\,{\rm G}$~\cite{Turolla:2015mwa}.
-Next, by following the big bang theory, a lot of properties of the early universe have been explored and the inhomogeneous magnetic field was initially estimated to be of the order $10^{23}\,{\rm G}$ during the electroweak phase transition~\cite{Vachaspati:1991nm}.
-Actually, the fireballs left after heavy ion collisions (HICs) are quite like the matter in the QCD stage of the early universe, thus usually called "little bang".
+In 1979, the first magnetar, ${\rm SGR}~1900+14$, was discovered by the $\gamma$-ray burst detector Konus of Union of Soviet Socialist Republics~\cite{Mazets:1979uu}, and subsequent detections gave the surface magnetic magnitude of $7\times 10^{14}\,{\rm G}$.
+Following that, more and more magnetars were discovered with the surface magnetic fields in the order $10^{14}-10^{15}\,{\rm G}$~\cite{Turolla:2015mwa}.
+Actually, if the neutron stars are born within a period of the order of $1\,{\rm ms}$ and convection is present, the magnetic field was proposed to be as large as $\sim10^{17}\,{\rm G}$~\cite{Thompson:1993hn}, which could affect the QCD transitions.
+Next, by following the big bang theory, a lot of properties of the early universe have been explored and the primordial magnetic field could be estimated to be of the order $10^{23}\,{\rm G}$ during the electroweak phase transition~\cite{Vachaspati:1991nm}.
+In fact, the fireballs left after heavy ion collisions (HICs) are quite like the matter in the QCD stage of the early universe, thus often called "little bang".
 In the peripheral collisions, the beams are so energetic and close to each other that extremely large magnetic field can be generated by the spectator currents -- model calculations predicted the magnitude to be of the order $10^{18}-10^{20}\,{\rm G}$~\cite{Skokov:2009qp,Voronyuk:2011jd,Bzdak:2011yy,Deng:2012pc}.
-In our opinion, the measurement of magnetic field in HICs is technically easier and more controllable than the tracing of primordial magnetic field from the current universe thus would come out first in the future.
+We note that the lifetime of the magnetic field is also an important issue for the study of the magnetic effects on QCD matter.
+Naively, the magnetic field was expected to decay quickly around $1-2\,{\rm fm/c}$ in HICs, but it could survive as long as the lifetime of QGP once the interplay with QGP was taken into account~\cite{Tuchin:2013ie,Tuchin:2013apa,McLerran:2013hla,Guo:2019mgh,Yan:2021zjc}.
+The measurement of magnetic fields in HICs is technically easier and more controllable than tracing the primordial magnetic field from the current universe, thus we expect the magnetic fields in HICs would come out first in the future.

 Finally, it is instructive to summarize the brief history of magnetic field through an integrated diagram, see Fig.\ref{history}~\cite{baidu}.